FlexScheduler/FlexScheduler/README.md

 # Flex Scheduler

 This application aims to help students create better and more flexible schedules.
-An administrator can upload the course catalog to be used by the application.
+An administrator can upload the course catalogs to be used by the application.

 ## Getting Started

-To test this application locally install [XAMPP](https://www.apachefriends.org/download.html) on your personal machine and run the [Home Page](application/src/php/index.php) file.
-To import course catalog data, log in as an administrator and follow the upload prompts.
+The full instructions can be found [here](documentation/FlexSchedulerUserManual.docx).

+You will need:
+  * MySQL database
+  * Web server that can run PHP7 or later
+  * Lindenwood University Course Catalog(s)
+  * Editor capable of editing PHP

+1. Download this GitHub project as a ZIP folder
+2. Unzip the folder and place it in your web server
+3. Upload at least one Lindenwood University Course Catalog to your MySQL database by using the admin.php page of the application
+4. Use the index.php page of the application to generate schedules

 ## Built With